 \section{Abstract}

-An FPGA-based online trigger system has been developed for the COMET Phase-I experiment.
-This experiment searches for muon-to-electron conversion, which has never been observed yet.
-A drift chamber and trigger counters detect a mono-energetic electron from the conversion process in a 1-T solenoidal magnetic field.
-A highly intense muon source is applied to reach unprecedented experimental sensitivity.
-It also generates undesirable background particles, and a trigger rate due to these particles is expected to be much higher than an acceptable trigger rate in the data acquisition system.
-By using hit information from the drift chamber too, the online trigger system efficiently suppresses a background trigger rate while keeping signal-event acceptance large.
-A characteristic of this system is the utilization of the machine learning technique in the form of lookup tables on hardware.
-An initial simulation study indicates that the signal-event acceptance of the online trigger is 96\% while the background trigger rate is reduced from over 90\,kHz to 13\,kHz.
-For this scenario, we have produced trigger-related electronics that construct a distributed trigger architecture.
-The total latency of the trigger system was estimated to be $3.2\,\mathrm{\mu s}$, and the first operation test was carried out by using a part of the drift-chamber readout region.
+An FPGA-based online trigger system has been developed for the COMET Phase-I experiment, which searches for muon-to-electron conversion as a signature of New Physics beyond the Standard Model.
+A drift chamber and trigger counters are devised to detect a mono-energetic electron from the conversion process in a 1-T solenoidal magnetic field.
+A highly intense muon source enables reaching unprecedented experimental sensitivity, however it also generates undesirable background particles which increase the trigger rate to a much higher level than the capability of the data acquisition system.
+By using hit information from the drift chamber in addition to the trigger counter, the newly proposed online trigger system efficiently suppresses the background trigger rate while keeping the signal-event acceptance large.
+A characteristic of this system is the utilization of machine learning techniques for optimizing lookup tables implemented in hardware.
+Simulation studies show that the signal-event acceptance of the online trigger is 96\% while the background trigger rate is reduced from 91\,kHz to 13\,kHz.
+The global trigger system and trigger electronics that construct a distributed trigger architecture were built.
+The total trigger latency was estimated to be $3.2\,\mathrm{\mu s}$.
+The trigger system test was carried out by using a part of the drift-chamber readout region.